SequesterChain/pallets/donations/README.md

 # Sequester Donations Pallet

-A pallet that can be added to any Polkadot or Kusama based chain which will track transaction fees sent over a period of time, and send a percentage of them to the Sequester Common Good Chain.
+A pallet that can be added to any Polkadot or Kusama based chain which will track transaction fees sent over a period of time, and send a percentage of them to the Sequester Common Good Chain, where the funds are exchanged for Carbon Credits that are permanently retired.

 ## Adding the Pallet To Your Chain